lsamano/tetris-v2/README.md

 - Ability to nullify garbage lines
 - Ability to start the game at will
 - Made player unable to rotate on key repeat
+- Able to wall kick, floor kick, and do advanced rotations

 # Latest Updates
 - Player can see incoming attacks via indicator